Fifteen Semester Hours of Electives

 Elective courses include a mixture of specialized courses, workshops, and other formats.
 Students may choose to use these elective hours to build an area of concentration designed to meet individual needs.
 Where appropriate, students may include specialized courses offered by other departments and schools of the University, with prior written approval of the faculty advisor or dean.

-Capstone Requirements: Advanced Seminar or Thesis
+Capstone Requirements: Capstone Seminar or Thesis

 Minimum eligibility requirements for pursuing a thesis include: